seynur/mitre-attack-app-for-splunk-docs/snippets/setup_instructions.md

-Upon initial installation you may need to manually run "MITRE Compliance Lookup Gen" saved search/report in order to populate the lookup table.
+Upon initial installation you will be on Compliance Dashboard.
+If the matrix is not populated, click on the table to run manually, which will direct you to the Setup dashboard (searches run automatically on that dashboard).